vegaprotocol/specs/protocol/0083-RFPR-on_chain_referral_program.md

 The staking requirement is constant.
 If a referrer un-stakes enough tokens to fall below the requirement, they and their referees will immediately no longer be eligible for referral benefits.
 If the referrer re-stakes enough tokens to fulfil the staking requirement, they and their referees will become eligible for referral benefits **at the start of the next epoch**.
 Note, for the case where a party does not re-stake, the protocol will still allow referees to "move" referral sets by [applying](#applying-a-referral-code) a new referral code as normal.

 To create a referral set and generate a referral code, the party must submit a signed `CreateReferralSet` transaction.
-When creating a referral set, a party can optionally designate it as a [team](#glossary) and provide additional team details.
-When designated as a team a referral set will be visible on leaderboards and in future releases will be eligible for team rewards.
+When creating a referral set, a party can optionally designate it to as a [team](#glossary) and provide additional team details.
+When designated as a team a separate team will be created in addition to the referral set.
+The team will be visible on leaderboards and eligible for team rewards.
 A `CreateReferralSet` transaction has the following fields:

-- `is_team`: a boolean defining whether the referral set should be designated as a team
+- `is_team`: a boolean defining whether the referral set should be designated as a team (and a team created from it)
 - `team_details`: an optional dictionary defining the teams details (non-optional if `is_team` is `True`)
   - `name`: mandatory string team name
   - `team_url`: optional string of a link to a team forum, discord, etc. (defaults to empty string / none-type)